meltingscales/hackthebox/starting-point-boxes/vaccine/NOTES.md

 ## I am stuck 1

 Okay, I'm stuck and want to get more acquainted with the tools, so I'm going to just consult the guide.

+They say that there is FTP, SSH, and HTTP services running, which is what I found.

+But then they say,

+> The credentials ftpuser / mc@F1l3ZilL4 can be used to login to the FTP server.

+Where did they get these creds from?!
+Maybe a brute force FTP attack?

+I need to consult the previous guide for 'Oopsie'.

+...

+YES, the cred was in the previous box, 'Oopsie', inside `/root/`...
+I guess I should have explored that.

+Going to get the cred from the previous box now.